sergesha/angularjs-to-react-ai-conversion/PROJECT-STATUS.md

 - Added responsive design
 - Maintained consistent look and feel with the original application

+### Project Structure Refactoring ✅
+- Restructured the React application to mirror AngularJS structure
+- Created core directory for shared services and utilities
+- Renamed component directories to match original naming
+- Added animation files to match AngularJS approach
+- Updated all imports to reflect the new structure

 ### Prompt Library Created ✅
 - Created comprehensive conversion prompts for:
   - Component transformation